tetratelabs/istio-cheatsheet/CONTRIBUTING.md

 ## CSS classes

-See <https://jimmysong.io/cheatsheets/cheatsheet-styles> for a reference on styling.
+See the [Cheatsheet Style](https://jimmysong.io/cheatsheets/cheatsheet-styles) for a reference on styling.

 ## JavaScript